laddeeth/reactToDoSimple/README.md

 # reactToDoSimple
-Simple todo-app built in React with localStorage retention and GET new todos from API
+Simple todo-app built in React with localStorage retention and GET new todos from external API using axios